 Face Your Future With Confidence

 After a divorce, keeping your family together may be one of your biggest priorities.
-When you want to be sure that you and your children have the custody or visitation agreement that you deserve, you want to be sure that the lawyer you choose to represent you is capable to standing up for your family.
+When you want to be sure that you and your children have the custody or visitation agreement that you deserve, you want to be sure that the lawyer you choose to represent you is capable of standing up for your family.

 At Giro & Associates LLC, our aggressive and passionate attorneys will fight for the best interests of children involved in a divorce or separation.
 New Jersey law states that all child custody decisions are to be made with the child or children’s best interest always at heart.
 This is a commitment that we take very seriously and are sworn to protect for our clients.